 Once that was done, I cut out three widths of netting, double the width I wanted the net pouf, and at least 3 times the length of the pad's maximum width.
 I used the full width I had, since it was more than 3 times as long as the base.
 Here they are, faintly showing up on my floor, cut out.

 Next step was to double over the pieces lengthwise, and run a gathering stitch along the side with both edges, to create a tube.
+Once gathering stitching was done, I gathered all three tubes of netting.

 Left - before I gathered the tubes of netting.
 R - after gathering the netting to fit the base.